Sunday, June 14, 2026

 The Life of Daniel relates that Daniel was a supporter of the council of Chalcedon.
 He famously stepped down from his pillar and went into the city of Constantinople to protest against the Emperor Basilicus' Encyclical that condemned Chalcedon.

 Armenian: Graffin and Nau, eds., PO, Vol. 18, p.
-22 (3rd of Kalotz = 11th of December) [MSs.
+22 (3rd of Kalotz = 11th of December) [MSS.
 A + B]

-Syriac: PO, Vol. 10, pp. (11th of December) [MS. Paris Syr.
-146] <Patriarch Meletius, and Daniel>, 116 (11th December) [MS. 17232] <Saint Daniel>; Rajan, Martyrs, pp. 121─123 (11th of December)
+Syriac: PO, Vol. 10, pp. 68 (11th December) [MS. Paris Syr.
+146] <Patriarch Meletius, and Daniel>, 116 (11th December) [MS. 17232] <Saint Daniel>; Rajan, Martyrs, pp. 121─123 (11th December)

 Theodosius the Cenobiarch